jasonbayton/11ty/_src/android/android-glossary.md

 DPC (Device Policy Controller)
 ------------------------------

 DPC, or Device Policy Controller, is one name for the EMM agent locally installed on a mobile device.
-Some examples of a DPC include MobileIron Mobile@Work and AirWatch Agent.
+Some examples of a DPC include Omnissa Intelligent Hub, Ivanti Mobile@Work, and SOTI MobiControl Agent.
 These applications control and enforce policies on devices sent down from the EMM server.

 DPC allowlist
 -------------